tocttou/tocttou.github.io/_posts/2016-02-28-first-lecture-delivered.md

 Uggghhh... the slides.com iframe doesn't work with this site because it's not on https.
 So I have embeded the exported html file (had to manually change http resources to https).
 [Here is the link on slides.com](https://slides.com/ashishchaudhary/deck/).

-Edit: This post was written on 29th February 2016 at ~ 5:00 AM IST.
+**Edit:** This post was written on 29th February 2016 at ~ 5:00 AM IST.
 The post worked great locally with jekyll 3.1.2 but didn't show up on gh-pages after I pushed it to github.
 I faced a similar problem once when certain content that I was trying to load was on http so it didn't work.
 But that didn't make the build fail.
 Now the build is apparently failing but I am not getting any warning mail from github.
-So what I tried:
+Here is what I tried:

 1. move all http links to https -> doesn't show up
 2. remove the iframe completely -> doesn't show up
 3. purge the cloudflare cache and delete the local cache as well -> doesn't show up
 4. change the publication date to 28th Feb 2016 from 29th Feb 2016 -> shows up - yay!
-5. add the ifram back -> shows up - yay!
+5. add the iframe back -> shows up - yay!
 6. change the date back to 29th -> doesn't show up
 7. change the date back to 28th -> shows up - yay!